metaleap/gerbil-lsp/lsp/notes.md

     - want to produce here the clean(ed) syntactical form clarifying the signature as it would look in a call, ie. `(name arg arg)` or `(name arg . rest)` etc: ie. this should not be a direct textual source extract of the func/macro def's initial (non-body) part (which might include commented-forms or comments, might be multi-line etc) but instead pieced together readably a-fresh from the relevant AST
   - `'type`, format `'scheme`: if known (annotated or inferred) for that def or ref
   - `'expansion`, format `'scheme`: if identifier is a macro ref, and inside a macro call
-    - that expansion here is reader-intuitive "immediately-next" expansion of the whole macro call — not the likely-illegible "final full expansion" say into IR or nothing-but-lambdas =)
+    - that expansion here is reader-intuitive "immediately-next" expansion of the whole macro call &mdash; not the likely-illegible "final full expansion" say into IR or nothing-but-lambdas =)
   - `'import`, format `'plaintext` or `'scheme`: **whenever** identifier defined outside the current source file
   - `'unused`, format `'none`, content empty: only include if tracked / known and indeed the case for that ident
   - `'deprecated`, format `'none`, content empty: only include if tracked / known and indeed the case for that ident